Robustive/robustive-ts/README.md

 # Robustive-ts

 Robustive-ts is Reactive and OBjective USecase Transactor for TypeScript.

-It provides a way to implement usecases described as the robustness diagram as codes.
+Robustive framework is a framework for (1) expressing the use-case scenario shown in the robustness diagram in codes, and (2) executing them (behaving itself) according to the scenario.

 # Get started